sso66/eagletonlabs-browserify-node-js/src/http_https/README.md

 > However, the `http` and `https` modules work well for some basics web services and are
 > super simple to implement.
 >
-> Here it covers enoght HTTP basics to give you a good start on implementing your own
+> Here it covers enought HTTP basics to give you a good start on implementing your own
 > services.
 You also got a chance to seed how to use the `url` and `querystring` modules
 > to parse URLs and query strings into object and back.

 - Up Next
+> You'll get a chance to go a little bit deeper and learn about the 'net` module.
+You
+> will also learn how to implement your own socket services, using TCP clients and
+> servers.